johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Apart from the thoughts of people, the only process known to create knowledge is biological evolution.
 However the knowledge it creates (apart from via people) is inherently bounded and parochial.

+- Good adaptation and good explanations are hard to vary while still retaining thier function.

+- Error Correction: Once they are physically embodied DNA and memes in human brains tend to cause themselves to remain so.
+This information is very unlikely to come into existence other than through the errorc correcting process of evolution and thought

+- In any good explanation of the origin of biological adaptation God cannot play the role assigned by creationism.
+Who created God ?
+The answer can only be a bad explanation.

+- The existence of an unsolved problem in physics is not more evidence for supernatural explanation than the existence of an unsolved crime is that a ghost committed it.

+- The idea that similiar laws of physics can be expected to give rise to similar environments in undermined by the very existence of fine-tuning.

+- Boltzmann Brains are bad explanations.
+At any given instant, the theory predicts that we are going to be killed in the next picosecond and is hence refuted by observation a picosecond later.

+- Anthropic explanations are attemptiong to account for purposeful structure in terms of one single act of selection.
+This is unlike evolution, and cannot work.
+It is too easy an explanation.
+The solution of the the fine-tuning puzzel is going to be in terms of an explanation that will specifically explain what we observe.

+- Scientific discovery is profoundly unpredictable despite the fact that it is determined by the laws of physics.
+Before a discovery, not predictive process could reveal the content of the discovery; if it could it would be that discovery.